SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/introduction.md

 ## Pre-workshop Set-up
 1. Ensure you are logged into your Google Earth Engine account.
-2. Click this link to accept the trinidad-tobago GEE script repository
+2. Click this link to accept the trinidad-tobago GEE script repository -
-3. Open the script named 'Mangroves Classification - Landsat'
-4. Create a new script file - name it whatever you want.
-This will be your copy of the 'Mangroves Classification - Landsat' script.
+3. Create a new script file - name it whatever you want.
+This will be your copy of the 'Mangroves Classification - Landsat' script in the training script repository above.

 ## Objectives
 1. Understand the general process for training and applying a model in Google Earth Engine on satellite data